Karlina08/DH110-KarlinaHo/DH110 Assignment/Assignment03README.md

     * Users do not need any specific level of expertise to be able to navigate through this site.

 **In which context (where, why) would the users do that activity?**
+* In order for users to inquire about financial assistance for early education and care programs in Massachusetts, users must visit the [Massachusetts Department of Early Education and Care](https://www.mass.gov/orgs/department-of-early-education-and-care) (EEC) site to find information.
+Users would most likely visit this site from their own households.
+Consequently, accessibility remains a crucial component for the site in order to ensure that users can gain access to the needed information to begin the process of obtaining financial assistance for early education and care programs.
+Once the user finds the information on the site, users may then partake in a phone call dialing, "Mass 211" or can visit or contact their local Child Care Resource and Referral (CCR&R) agency.
+Their agencies may vary from city to city in the state of Massachusetts.

 **What do/did the users usually do in order to complete that activity?**